Special Transportation Studies

 1. The City of Pekin Master Bicycle and Pedestrian Plan

 The City of Pekin and Pekin Park District was awarded $60,000 with a $10,000 local match to prepare a Master Plan that develops a cohesive approach for policy adjustments and strategic improvements for safe bicycle and pedestrian transportation throughout Pekin.
+Access the final Master Bicycle and Pedestrian Plan here.

 2. The City of Peoria Sterling Avenue and Forrest Hill Intersection Safety Study

 The City of Peoria received $28,000 with a $7,000 local match to undertake a safety study that completes a preliminary review of the infrastructure condition, intersection geometry, and crashes occurring at the intersection of Sterling Avenue and Forrest Hill and prepares an IDOT Highway Safety Improvement Program grant application.
+The final report can be found here.

 3. Regional Travel Demand Model (TDM) Requests